- Finance

 Settings → Integrations → Xero → Cost Codes (payroll section)

 Map each code to a Xero Payroll tracking option.
-Unlike invoicing, Xero Payroll only allows one category per timesheet line, so each code maps to a single option.
-When you export timesheets, every pay and allowance line takes the shift's code.
-If a shift has a code that hasn't been mapped yet, the export pre-check flags it so you can fix it before sending.
+Payroll allows only one category per timesheet line.
+If a shift has a code that isn't mapped, the export pre-check flags it so you can fix it before sending.

 Employment Hero